Best Back Exercises

 Next you want to move onto a horizontal rowing movement.
 One study by Lehman and colleagues actually found that the row provides “similar levels of lat activation as lat pulldowns but more activation in other areas of the back like the traps and rhomboids.”

-So I definitely suggest you include a rowing type movement into your back routine to hit these other muscles.
+So I definitely suggest you include a rowing type movement into your back workouts to hit these other muscles.

 Exercise #4: Lat Pulldowns